thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 EV -- An action or strategy's EV is how much money you make in expectation by playing it.

-Nutted hand -- a hand whose strength is among the strongest possible
+Nutted hand -- a hand whose strength is among the strongest possible (say, top 10%)

 We now present a simplified poker game that we can analyze by hand.